HDR Candidate Selection

 Scholarship payments for a candidate who transfers from a PhD to a masters program will be terminated on approval of the conversion request, unless compassionate or compelling circumstances apply.
-Applications must be approved by the Executive Dean of Graduate Studies for FedUni-funded scholarships or Faculty Executive Dean for Faculty-funded scholarships.
+Applications must be approved by the Dean of Graduate Studies for FedUni-funded scholarships or School Dean for School-funded scholarships.
 Where a scholarship is funded by an external partner, the external partner must approve.

 In the selection of applicants for allocation of stipends, FedUni aims to achieve inclusive and equitable outcomes taking in to account strategic considerations, the availability of suitable resources and project supervision and the academic merit of applicants.
 In doing so, FedUni will ensure that it operates in accord with the University’s Fair and Transparent Decision Making Guidelines.